Feature #1497: CMA support for passing data between processes on the same node

 Experimenting with different models has shown that CMA (Cross Memory Attach) is a good candidate for exploiting shm for within-host communication.
 Shm transport over CMA has already been implemented for the Nocopy Direct API.
 Having an LRTS based implementation can greatly improve intra-host inter-process performance for large messages (regular, parameter marshalled) across all LRTS based layers.

 #2 Updated by Sam White almost 2 years ago

 - Subject changed from Enable use of pxshm on mpi and verbs builds to Enable use of pxshm/xpmem on mpi and verbs builds

 Also, './build charm++ gni-crayxe xpmem' fails to build because it tries to build pxshm and xpmem both.
 The issue is that we build with pxshm by default for gni-crayx* builds and don't disable that when explicitly building with xpmem.
 From what I've seen, xpmem offers performance nearly on par with user-space memcpy for Cray MPI, so that could potentially become the default on gni builds instead of pxshm if we implement it correctly.
 The key is to call xpmem_make() on the entire virtual address space during startup, avoiding the high cost of memory registration/deregistration during runtime.

-#5 Updated by Nitin Bhat 8 months ago
+#5 Updated by Nitin Bhat over 1 year ago

 - Tags set to #lrts